 Bike the Night did not take place in 2020 due to concerns about the coronavirus and the need for people not to congregate in large groups.
-The event probably didn’t take place in 2021 or 2022 either (at least not to our knowledge).
-Hopefully it will be able to return in 2022.
+The event didn’t take place in 2021 or 2022 either (at least not to our knowledge).
+Hopefully it will be able to return in 2023.

 Bike the Night Cycling Event